Black caracara

-Since migration has not been observed, they are considered sedentary; remaining in the tropics year round.
-Its genus Daptrius is often considered monotypic today, though some also include its close relative, the red-throated caracara otherwise separated in Ibycter.
+Since migration has not been observed, they are considered resident, or sedentary, remaining in the tropics year round.

-Daptrius ater are considered to be a widespread raptor, often spotted in groups of 2-5 individuals in tall trees.
-Nests built from sticks containing 2-3 spotted, brown eggs have been observed high up in trees, however little else is known about their breeding habits and reproduction.

-Typical of caracaras, this species is an omnivore as well as an opportunistic feeder, known to be both a predator, scavenger and forager.
+The black caracara is a widespread and sociable raptor, often spotted in groups of 2-5 individuals in tall trees.
+Nests, built from sticks and usually containing 2-3 brown-spotted eggs, have been observed high in trees, yet little is known of their breeding habits or reproduction.
+Typical of caracaras, D. ater is an omnivore as well as an opportunist, known simultaneously as a predator, scavenger and a forager; together with other American raptors, particularly the Cathartidae (new world vultures) and the condors, the black caracara benefits the greater environment by consuming carrion.